njtransit 9 months ago

 Fascinating.

-• zdragnar a day ago
+• zdragnar 9 months ago

 Well, it is a partly a yeast, which is a fungus, as are mushrooms.
 The main thing is that it is a symbiotic combination of particular yeast and bacteria strains, unlike what is used for brewing alcoholic drinks (just yeast) or fermenting dairy into yogurt (just bacteria).